Most popular pages:

 The School and the University have a number of organizations that support LGBTQ students on campus.
 These include the Queer Caucus at School of Social Work and various campus-wide groups such as Columbia Queer Alliance, Everyone Allied Against Homophobia, Gayava (a Jewish LGBTQ group), and Proud Colors.
 Additionally, Columbia Health Services runs a Gay Health Advocacy Project (GHAP), and the Columbia University Center for Career Education offers job search, résumé, and interviewing advice to LGBTQ students.

 If you have a late class, stay at the Library until closing hours, or are here for an event that lasts into the evening, and are worried about getting home safely, one option is to call the Columbia University Escort Service.
 Two special trained students will walk you to your door within a certain radius, or to the subway station.
-Another option is to take the Columbia University intercampus shuttle, available to all students with a valid University ID, free of charge.
-To track the shuttle on the go, download the special app from the CU Transportation page.

 You should immediately reach out to your advisor to discuss any incident of discrimination, harassment or gender-based misconduct.
 The School and University consider allegations of discrimination and harassment and/or gender-based misconduct to be extremely serious matters.
 In addition, you should report the issue to appropriate officers at the School and at the University.
 If you’ve experienced discrimination and harassment by: